soxofaan/afteronload.js/README.md

     or fall back on ```window.onload``` piggybacking?
     We've got it covered.

-*   Queueing *also works after the load event* has happened.
+*   Queuing *also works after the load event* has happened.
     If you call ```afterOnLoad(fun)``` after
     ```window.onload```, the function will be
     triggered immediately, as there is nothing to wait for.